 See candid shots of the anglers and fans at Day Three

-If ever a Bassmaster Elite Series tournament has produced more wild fish tales, it doesn't come easi
+If ever a Bassmaster Elite Series tournament has produced more wild fish tales, it doesn't come easily to mind.

 Tournament leader Brent Chapman puts on a show on Toledo Bend.

 See video of Ott DeFoe catching his second keeper of the day.

 OK, this is really my last comment about the importance of catching a limit in Elite competition.
 It really shows itself when it comes to winning a tournament.
 It's practically impossible to do without catching five each and every day of an event.
 In fact, only three times in Elite history has the winner not limited every day.
 Kelly Jordon won the 2006 event on the Potomac and weighed just four bass on Day Three.
 Casey Ashley did it the next season, clinging to his lead at Smith Mountain despite being one bass short of a limit on the final day.

 So far this season, 31 anglers have limited each day they've been on the water.
 By the time the season ends, that number promises to be much, much smaller — certainly in single digits and it might even be zero.
 In Elite history, only six anglers have limited every day they competed for an entire season.
 Jeff Kriet was the first to do it in 2007.
 Last season, no one did it.